utxrsh/svm-einops/README.md

 ## Performance Considerations

-While this implementation prioritizes clarity over optimization, it still performs reasonably well compared to the original einops library.
-Our benchmarks show:
+This implementation prioritizes clarity and correctness over performance optimization.
+It may be slower than the original einops library, particularly for complex patterns or large tensors.

-- Simple operations (transpose, reshape): 3-5x slower than original einops
-- Complex operations: 5-7x slower than original einops

-This performance difference is acceptable for most use cases, especially considering the educational value of the clean implementation.
+Potential optimization strategies include:

+1. **Caching parsed patterns**: Avoid re-parsing patterns used repeatedly
+2. **Vectorized operations**: Optimize the repeat operations for better performance
+3. **Memory management**: Reduce unnecessary tensor copies
+4. **Just-in-time compilation**: Explore using libraries like Numba for performance-critical sections

+These optimizations could be implemented in future iterations while maintaining the clean architecture of the current implementation.